Light Years (Chick Corea album)

 Light Years is an album by the Chick Corea Elektric Band.
 It features Chick Corea with guitarist Frank Gambale, saxophonist Eric Marienthal, bassist John Patitucci, and drummer Dave Weckl.
 The album received the 1988 Grammy Award for the Best R&B Instrumental Performance (orchestra, group or soloist).

 Release and reception

 The album was released by GRP Records.
 The first edition of The Penguin Guide to Jazz gave the album its worst possible rating, describing it and other Elektric Band releases as "deeply horrid".
-The AllMusic reviewer concluded that it was "one of The Elektric Band's better releases".
+AllMusic's Scott Yanow concluded that it was "one of The Elektric Band's better releases".

 Track listing

+All tracks written and arranged by Chick Corea, except where noted.